 Holly Allen is a Slate designer.
 Before joining Slate, she worked as an interactive designer for weather.com and as a design manager for washingtonpost.com.
 She earned her bachelor's degree at the University of Georgia.
 Holly lives in Atlanta with her husband, Tripper, and their twin boys, Alex and Max.

 L.V.
 Anderson is a Slate associate editor.
 She edits Slate's food and drink sections and writes Brow Beat's recipe column, You're Doing It Wrong.

-Allison Benedikt is the managing editor of Slate's Double X. Previously she was the film editor for the Village Voice, and has been a writer and editor at the Chicago Tribune and Brill’s Content.
+Allison Benedikt is Slate’s news director.
+Previously she was the film editor for the Village Voice, and has been a writer and editor at the Chicago Tribune and Brill’s Content.
 She’s a native of Youngstown, Ohio, graduated from the University of Michigan, and lives in Brooklyn.